About us

 Strategic overview

-The Chronic Pain Neurotechnology Network+ launched in October 2022 as one of 5 networks funded by the UKRI Building Responsible Neurotechnology Research Capability.
-The overarching aim of the network is support capacity building, and this is achieved by a series of activities overseen by the network: including an accredited lecture course, workshops and symposia, ECR funding opportunities, PPIE activities, feasibility studies and more.
+The Chronic Pain Neurotechnology Network+ launched in October 2022 is one of 5 networks funded by the UKRI Building Responsible Neurotechnology Research Capability.
+The overarching aim of the network is to support capacity building, and this is achieved by a series of activities overseen by the network: including an accredited lecture course, workshops and symposia, ECR funding opportunities, PPIE activities, feasibility studies and more.
 We also offer a platform to enhance networking, increase visibility, and highlight opportunities in the UK pain neurotechnology community.

 Our central objective is to support a UK-wide network dedicated to discovery and enhancing capability of chronic pain neurotechnology, to work together to bring about a step-change in current available therapeutics.
 We aim to engage across the spectrum of researchers, clinicians, patients, and other stakeholders to i) define the current landscape and identify key opportunities and challenges; ii) engage in an innovative discovery research focused on technology development chronic pain, and iii) create a sustainable infrastructure for pain neurotechnology by supporting ECRs, education and training, and seeding new UK and international collaborations.